Carstig/labinet/README.md

 [Object Detection Tutorial youtoube video](https://www.youtube.com/watch?v=kq2Gjv_pPe8&index=4&list=PLQVvvaa0QuDcNK5GeCQnxYnSSaar2tpku) mentions to copy your labeled images into train and test directories... hm...
 I would rather want to let the splitting being data within the python scripts. _back from Training_ The retraining is based on a config file which wants us to do this. i.e. you need a `test.csv` and create the `test.record` file.

+### Step 2 - Creating TFRecords from the LabelImg xml data

 #### xml to csv
 [Raccoon dataset](https://github.com/datitran/raccoon_dataset) downloaded xml_to_csv.py and put it into my repository - with adaptations for my repo.
 After conversion the aforementioned folder and path values are gone in the csv.
 Imho `xml_to_csv.py` is a bit "hardcoded".